gogugogiugogu/simple-car-movement/README.md

 # Simple Car Movement (Roblox Lua Script)

 🚗 A simple Lua script using the `MoveTo()` function in Roblox Studio.
 It makes a Humanoid (like a car) move between parts in a loop.
-Great for NPC background cars or games like *Cross the Road*, especially if you add a “kill” script to the car.
+Great for NPC background cars or games like *Cross the Road*, especially if you add a killing script to the car.

 ---